 How long we will keep your data for

-We will keep your data for one year, and then it will be deleted (excepting statistics which do not allow you to be identified).
+We will keep your data for three years, and then it will be deleted (excepting statistics which do not allow you to be identified).
 If you have consented to join our mailing list, or if you are a member of our alumni group (after taking part in the UK Future Leaders Connect programme) we will retain the personal information for 7 years to contact you.
 You can remove consent for this at any time.

 Legal basis for use of your information